jasongitmail/super-sitemap/README.md

-Consequently, Super Sitemap will include all such path variations in your sitemap and will require you to either exclude these using `excludePatterns` or provide param values for them using `paramValues`, within your Super Sitemap config object.
+Consequently, Super Sitemap will include all such path variations in your sitemap and will require you to either exclude these using `excludePatterns` or provide param values for them using `paramValues`, within your sitemap config object.

 For example: